PubGentleman/RoommateSwipe/replit.md

 ## Data Layer

 The current implementation uses mock data and TypeScript interfaces for data models such as `RoommateProfile`, `Property`, `Group`, `Conversation`, `Message`, `Match`, and `Application`.
 The User model tracks `messageCount` and `boostData`.
 It implements reciprocal matching, automatic conversation creation, and enforces message limits.
 Group management includes swipeable discovery and a request-to-join workflow.
-Property management handles featured status and host listing filtering.
+Property management handles featured status, host listing filtering, room type differentiation (room vs entire apartment), existing roommate gender tracking, and host profile linking for compatibility calculations.
 The architecture is designed for future integration with a SQL database.

+**Property Model Enhancements:**
+- `roomType`: Distinguishes between 'room' (single room in shared apartment) and 'entire' (entire apartment)
+- `existingRoommateGender`: Tracks gender ('male' or 'female') of existing roommate for room listings
+- `hostProfileId`: Links to host's User profile for compatibility score calculation using the matching algorithm
+- `propertyType`: Distinguishes between 'lease' (long-term) and 'sublet' (short-term) arrangements

 ## Key Technical Decisions